imSaiPavan27/hospitality-analysis/README.md

 | Revenue | It enables users to analyze revneue of the AtliQ's hotels and enables to understand the total bookings and expolring other financial metrics|
 | Booking   | It shows a detailed analysis of bookings efforts, which supports in explaining different key metrics |

-**Performance**
-The stats related to performance includes the hotel’s occupancy, cancellation %, room availability etc. All these factors directly contribute to the revenue.
-And some of these factors are controllable by the management whereas some factors are uncontrollable.

 Here is the list of basics:

 **Day Type** – Day is the category of days in a week.
 Weekday and Weekend.
 In the hospitality sector, the weekend is Friday and Saturday.
 Most of the customers checkout on Sunday.
 **Booking Platforms** – Booking platforms are the modes that are used by customers to book rooms.
 These include AtliQ’s own booking platform and third-party platforms as well.
 **Week Number**– Week number is the number of weeks in a year.
 **Property Name** – Property name is the name of individual hotels.
 **Property ID** – Property ID is the unique ID given to the properties.
 **WoW** – Week on Week is the metric to compare the performance change over the week.

 Here is the list of measures: